gnugat/gnugat.github.io/_carew/pages/index.md

 ---
-title: Technical and Practices advices
+title: Hi, I'm Loïc
 ---

+This is my blog, where I speak about [Symfony2](http://symfony.com) and other developer stuf.

 ## Useful links